kmos/kmos.github.io/_posts/2020-06-03-contract-tests-part1.md

 ~~Developers~~ (I) usually dislike maintaining things which depend on environments or that needs hours to have a result.
 If something is faulty and slow, it's often untrusted and consequently useless.
-Furthermore, works with other services means deal with other teams which are often too much busy to insert new ~~bugs~~ features.
+Furthermore, works with other services means deal with other teams which are often too much busy doing new ~~bugs~~ features.
 So then, to avoid this annoying stuff, it's necessary to adopt a strategy which imply a level of complexity which _usually_ developers are used to see: **Mocks**.